Snowdonia: Railways

 Many sections of dismantled railway are now used by walking and cycling routes and are described elsewhere.
 The Bala Lake Railway is a heritage railway which has been established along a section of the former mainline route between Bala and Llanuwchllyn.
 Other heritage railways occupy sections of former mineral lines, often narrow gauge and are described in a separate section.

 Buses

 The national park is served by a growing bus network, branded Sherpa'r Wyddfa (formerly Snowdon Sherpa).
-Together with the TrawsCymru network of buses this provides an car-free option to tourists and locals wishing to travel across the National Park.
+The network was relaunched in July 2022 with this new brand to reflect the National Park's promotion of Welsh place names.
+Thus the publicity and websites for the newly branded service only use these Welsh names, even though the publicity is also directed at monoglot English speakers.

-The network was relaunched in July 2022 with a new brand, Sherpa'r Wyddfa, to reflect the National Park's new push for the promotion of Welsh place names.
-As such the publicity and websites for the newly branded service only use these Welsh names, even for English language users.
+Together with the TrawsCymru network of buses, this provides a car-free option for tourists and locals wishing to travel across the National Park.